On February 11, specialists from the Moscow Region Mission Control Center, based on telematics data,

 The analysis carried out by Roskosmos confirmed thatthat a fluid leak from the cooling system led to a depressurization on a cargo ship.
 A similar problem was previously recorded on the Soyuz MS-22 passenger manned spacecraft.
 In that case, the experts decided that the violation of the outer skin of the ship indicates a meteorite hit.

-A hole from the December collision with a micrometeorite on the skin of the Soyuz MS-22 spacecraft.
+A hole from a December collision with a micrometeorite on the skin of the Soyuz MS-22 spacecraft.
 Photo: Roscosmos

 Preliminary representatives of Roskosmosit was assumed that the cause of the new leak was also an external influence, which led to a violation of the integrity of the cargo ship's plating.
 To test this version, on February 14, Progress MS-21 was examined using a remote manipulator installed on the American segment of the ISS.
 During the inspection, photographs and video recordings of the outer surface of the ship were made, the materials were transferred to Earth for specialists for analysis.
 The results are not yet known.